 Electronic Filings.
 A document filed electronically shall be maintained by the Clerk as the official record and the filing party is bound by the document as filed.
 A document filed electronically is deemed filed at the date and time entered into CM/ECF.
 See also Vt.
 LBR 1002-1(a).

 E-Mail Filings.
-A document submitted for filing via e-mail is deemed filed as of the date and time the Clerk enters it into CM/ECF, not the time the filer sent or the Clerk received the e-mail.
+A document transmitted for filing via e-mail is deemed filed as of the date and time the Clerk enters it into CM/ECF, not the time the filer sent, or the Clerk received, the e-mail.
 The party is bound by the document as e-mailed.
 See also Vt.
 LBR 1002-1(b).

 Non-Electronic Filings.
-Paper filings submitted by mail or delivered directly to the Clerk are deemed filed as of the date and time the Clerk enters them into CM/ECF, not the time the Clerk receives them.
-The party is bound by the document as submitted.
+Paper filings transmitted by mail or delivered directly to the Clerk are deemed filed as of the date and time the Clerk enters them into CM/ECF, not the time the Clerk receives them.
+The party is bound by the document as transmitted.
 See also Vt.
 1002-1(c).

 See generally Vt.
 LBR 1002-1 (deemed filing date for petition); Vt.
 LBR 9075-1(b)(1) (filing requirements for emergency filings).